Best Time To Visit Grenada: Seasonality, Weather & Events

 Unlike other parts of the world which use four seasons to predict what the weather will be like at any given time, the Caribbean uses only two: wet and dry.
 The wet season in Grenada is from June to November every year.
 The dry season in Grenada can start from December, and usually ends around May.

 St. George’s, the capital of Grenada, experiences about 78 inches of rainfall annually, where about a monthly average of 8 and 10 inches falls in the months of June to November.
 You'll find 3 to 4 inches rainfall a month during the months of January and May.
-The months of February, March and April are the driest, and therefore the best time to enjoy a well-deserved beach holiday.
+The months of February, March, and April are the driest, and therefore the best time to enjoy a well-deserved beach holiday.

 Peak Season in Grenada

 High season in Grenada begins from mid-December and continues until mid-April the following year.
 The warm Grenadian sun makes it an ideal escape from colder UK temperatures at this time, though it isn’t only people trying to escape from winter who make their way to these shores during high season.
 Adventure seekers also come during this time as it is the most active period for activities and events.
-This busy and exciting time can come with a higher price tag for your holiday, but the experiences you'll enjoy will out-weight the slight extra expense.
+This busy and exciting time can come with a higher price tag for your holiday, but the experiences you'll enjoy will out-weigh the slight extra expense.

 Temperatures range from mid 20s to 30s in the high season.
 When travelling during the peak season, it is always a good idea to book your hotel or resort in advance, as well as any excursions you’d like to do.
 Some restaurants have bookings for weeks or even months in advance during the high season, so it’s a good idea to book these also before you go.